Apple Car project head Doug Field leaves to join for Ford

-San Francisco, Sep 9 (IANS) The current head of Apple's electric car project Doug Field is leaving the company for Ford.
+San Francisco: The current head of Apple's electric car project Doug Field is leaving the company for Ford.

 Ford named Field as the company's chief advanced technology and embedded systems officer.